Humboldt-Penguin/Physics_Simulations/README.md

 Click on the images to run the simulations on GlowScript/Google Colab!

-See [project 3.2 ("Magnetic Vector Field")](https://github.com/Humboldt-Penguin/Physics_Simulations#32-magnetic-vector-field) at the very bottom for the best example of my physics and computer science knowledge.
+**Too long didn't read**: See [project 3.2 ("Magnetic Vector Field")](https://github.com/Humboldt-Penguin/Physics_Simulations#32-magnetic-vector-field) at the very bottom for the best example of my physics and computer science knowledge.

 [My Video Lessons](https://sites.google.com/view/space-science-with-spice)